 Now simply click on the dummy text in the preview window and type in your own.

 Next, we’ll put in some interesting transitions between our clips.
 Simply switch to the Transitions tab and drag the transition into the space between the clips, where you want the transition to happen.

 A Good Start

 Congratulations!
 You’ve now learned enough about iMovie to put together a basic video.
-However, to really make something that looks and sounds great, we suggest you look into the following iMovie functions next, once you feel comfortable enough to move on:
+However, to make something that looks and sounds great, we suggest you look into the following iMovie functions next, once you feel comfortable enough to move on: